All Episodes

 All these people say, no, no, no, both parties.

-No, I will not inselecting a nominee.
+No, I will not insulting a nominee.

-I will not ask him what he's going to do, issue by issue.
+I will not ask him what he's going to do issue by issue.

 The hell they won't.

-Every potential nominee, one way or the other.
+Every potential nominee, one way or the other, Obama may not do it.

-J. Christian Adams has explained how all this happens.
+Jay Christian Adams has explained how all this happens.

 For example, he told us in an interview to Limbaugh Letter.